 It’s the use of an automation platform to streamline a business process end-to-end.
 This can be accomplished by building an intelligent, multi-step automation, or by creating multiple automations capable of calling one another.

-Another common approach comes in the form of business process automation (BPA), which falls under business process management (BPM).
-BPA software allows you to build event-based automations, but implementing and maintaining its automations is, like RPA software, often difficult.
-It requires employees with certain technical expertise, and even these employees may take years to implement any automation with the platform.
+This falls under business process management (BPM).
+BPA software allows you to build event-based automation, but implementing and maintaining its automation is often difficult, like RPA software.
+It requires certain technical expertise, and even these automations may take years to implement on the platform.

-A process orchestration tool, otherwise referred to as an enterprise automation platform, neatly addresses the drawbacks of the traditional approaches mentioned above.
+A process orchestration tool, otherwise referred to as an enterprise automation platform, neatly addresses the drawbacks of the traditional approaches (task-based automation and BPA) mentioned above.
 Aside from allowing you to build end-to-end automations, the tool offers a low-code/no-code UX, which enables non-technical users to also implement and maintain automations.
-This, in itself, should help your team accelerate the pace at which they take automations to market as well as scale their automation production capacity.
+This, in itself, helps your team accelerate the pace at which they take automations to market as well as scale their automation production capacity.

-In addition, the tool provides the capability of kickstarting an automation based on an action that occurs in another—resulting in more intelligent and impactful automations.
-For instance, say you have an automation around running a background check on an incoming employee.
-Once that process is marked as completed, another automation can get triggered to provision applications on that employee’s behalf.
+In addition, the process orchestration tool provides the capability of kickstarting an automation based on an action that occurs in another, resulting in more intelligent and impactful automation.
+For instance, say you have an automation for running a background check on an incoming employee.
+Once that process is marked as completed, another automation can be triggered to provision applications on that employee’s behalf.

 Related: The differences between process orchestration and automation